openhab/org.openhab.binding.zwave/doc/nietech/dimmer_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-An association command class that allows the device to communicate with other Z-Wave devices directly -- such as sending BASIC REPORT whenever the switch is turned on or off.
+<p&gtAn association command class that allows the device to communicate with other Z-Wave devices directly -- such as sending BASIC REPORT whenever the switch is turned on or off.</p&gt

 Association group 1 supports 5 nodes.